pantsel/kong-traffic-mirroring-examples/README.md

 }
 ```

+### Step 2: Mount the mirror configuration file

-> **Note:** Ensure this file is placed in the `/usr/local/kong/mirror-inject.conf` directory on the Kong server.
+Place the `mirror-inject.conf` file in the `/usr/local/kong/mirror-inject.conf` directory on the Kong server.

-### Step 2: Start Kong with the mirroring configuration
+### Step 3: Start Kong with the mirroring configuration
 Update the Kong configuration to include the mirroring file.

 **Using `kong.conf`:**